 "For years, I have not been traveling without my camera; he is my alter ego, my log book, my accomplice and my reminder sometimes. "

-Marie-Ange's introductory words sum up the philosophy of this book.
-I imagine what it must have cost her, to sort and select the photographs she wanted to collect in her first book.
-The texts that accompany them have the grace to stay short, to let the image speak.
+Marie-Ange's introductory words sum up the philosophy of this book well.
+I can imagine what it must have cost her to sort and select the photographs she wanted to collect in her first book.
+The accompanying texts have the grace to remain short, to let the image speak for itself.

-Page after page, it is first of all a tribute to the splendor of nature, be it beach, desert, geyser or jungle.
-Landscapes conducive to escape, dream, wonder.
-And then, there are the looks and the faces crossed under these distant latitudes.
-Men and women who turned the trip into an encounter.
+Page after page, it is first of all a tribute to the splendour of nature, be it beach, desert, geyser or jungle.
+Landscapes conducive to escape, to dream, to wonder.

 So far, so close ...
 I like this "look on the planet" that goes beyond the easy aestheticism of exotic images.
 This gaze set with frankness and respect on the other.